 NOTE: Completion of this degree does not guarantee that all lower division general education requirements have been met for a baccalaureate degree (i.e., this is not a block transfer degree as is the AA/OT).
 In selecting courses for this degree, students are highly encouraged to consult the specific transfer curriculum pages in this catalog, the faculty advisor, and the institution to which they intend to transfer to determine if it is an appropriate choice.
-GENERAL EDUCATION OUTCOMES Upon successful completion of this program the student will be able to: WRITING - Read actively, think critically, and write purposefully, capably, and ethically for a variety of audiences. - Use appropriate reasoning and artful communication to address complex issues in the service of learning, discovery, reflection, justice, and self expression. - Focus, organize, and logically develop the ideas in their written work.
-SPEECH/ORAL COMMUNICATION - Engage in ethical communication processes that allow people to accomplish goals. - Respond to the needs of diverse audiences and contexts. - Build and manage personal and community relationships.
+Students are encouraged to complete an articulation agreement with the school they intend to transfer to.